yukesh0a/yukesh0a/README.md

 I'm Yukesh, a web developer from Kathmandu, Nepal.

 ## About Me
-- I like socializing, software, and games.
+- I like software, and games.
-- I’m currently improving my skills on typescript and nestjs.
+- I’m currently improving my skills on typescript, nestjs and system design.

 ## Skills
 - 👨‍💻 TypeScript, JavaScript, Java, etc...